bendory/tekton-on-gcp/README.md

    scripts can be used to verify `kms` signatures.

-NOTE: When you run `setup.sh`, a new `kubectl` configuration will be created and will be active when `setup.sh` completes.
-The other scripts assume that configuration is the active configuration.
+NOTE: When you run `setup.sh`, a new `kubectl` configuration will be created and will be your active context when `setup.sh` completes.

 ## Example